balanced/balanced-php/README.md

 Refresh your dependencies:

-    $ php composer.phar install
+    $ php composer.phar update

-Then make sure to `required` the autoloader and initialize both Httpful and Balanced:
+Then make sure to `require` the autoloader and initialize both:

     <?php
     require(__DIR__ . '/vendor/autoload.php');